JoshuaLelon/trinity_journal_app/phase_1.md

 - [ ] **UI Development:**
   - [ ] Create a basic storyboard or SwiftUI view with:
-    - A large label for the prompt (e.g., “What do you desire?”).
+    - A large label for the prompt (e.g., "What do you desire?").
     - A recording button with a microphone icon.
     - A text view area to display the transcription.
   - [ ] Apply the style guide (colors, fonts, rounded corners).